htomeload/formDataJS/README.md

 <script src="formdata.js"></script>
 ```

-and you're ready to go, usage `formdatajs` following with function name.
+and you're ready to go, use `formdatajs` following with function name.
 For example

 ```bash
 const result = formdatajs.validation();